nagda91/Cable_holder/README.md

 # Cable_holder
-Cable holder 3D modell for my mouse cable

-I created this cable holder to hold my mouse's cable (dia.: 3mm)
+I created this cable holder to hold my mouse's cable (dia.: 3mm).
+You can find the Solid Edge part file, and the stl file in the files.

 ![Cable holder](pic.JPG)